BuddyGG/buddy_matching/README.md

 ## Development
 *Features* should be implemented on feature branches based on [development] and rebased thereinto with Pull Requests.
-New features should not add any issues to `mix credo`.
+New features should not add any issues to `mix credo` and should be formatted using `mix format`.

 *Releases* should be merged from [development] into [master], whereafter [master] is rebased into [development].